 Research suggests that collaboration increases retention by 50%.
 Try:

-Using resources from all folders tends to has the best results.
+Using resources from all folders tends to have the best results.

 Now, let's discuss what may be the most important component of your strategy on your PMP study plan – timing.
 For you, I have provided a few templates that you can customize according to your self-evaluation goals.